EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 The business model in Botswana helps the local economy and assists with keeping balance in the fragile ecosystem controlling the number of tourists.
 Higher prices help to support this sustainable system of tourism in Botswana.

-TRAVEL INDEPENDENTLY: If you choose to travel independently to Botswana, keep in mind that the planning will take time and (a lot of) patience.
-It took me about 3 months of hard work to put this itinerary together, especially, to be able to book all the campsites.
+TRAVEL BOTSWANA INDEPENDENTLY: If you choose to travel independently to Botswana, keep in mind that the planning will take time and (a lot of) patience.
+It took me about 3 months of hard work to plan my itinerary in Botswana, especially, to be able to book all the campsites.
 Communication with Botswana is challenging and it may take days, or even weeks to answer back to you.
 Plus, consider that you will be driving in very remote and isolated areas.
 You will need to have some basic mechanical skills (changing tires), and expertise driving off-road (mud, deep sand, crossing water, etc.).

-TAILOR-MADE TRIP: A popular alternative to self-drive is to hire an expert local company.
+TAILOR-MADE TRIP IN BOTSWANA: A popular alternative to visit Botswana is to hire an expert local company.
 They can incorporate any destination into your travels or even any animal species that you hope to see.
 You can create a bespoke itinerary, and design your ultimate safari to match your interest, budget, and travel dates.
-I highly recommend a Wild Wonderful World, and part of the profits are used on amazing conservation efforts.
+I highly recommend Wild Wonderful World, as they put together incredible itineraries, and part of the profits are used on amazing conservation efforts in Africa

 The driving from Namibia to Botswana on Caprivi is one straight line all the way to the border.
 You will pass many villages, plenty of cows and people walking on the side of the road.